 Running Get Connected

-Get Connected for OS X does not feature a separate off-campus mode; you can run it while either on campus or off.
+Note: Get Connected for OS X does not have a separate off-campus mode; you can run Get Connected for OS X from on or off campus.

 Removing Get Connected

 After the Get Connected process is complete, you can uninstall the application:

 - In Windows, use

 Programs and Featuresfrom the Control Panel to uninstall Get Connected.

 Get Connected Installerwindow will present "Uninstall Options" for removing some of the security enhancements Get Connected installed.
 To optimize the security of your computer the data stored on it, you should choose

 Get Connectedicon to the Trash.